 Diwan-e-aam or the Court for commons is where the king addressed the public grievances.
 A pillared courtyard with a raised decorated platform for the king, must have been quite beautiful if the remaining embellishments on walls and ceiling are any indication.
 The famed ‘Peacock Throne‘ was placed on the raised platform for the king.

-The white marble buildings were added by Shah Jahan, the grandson of Mughal Emperor Akbar.
+The white marble buildings were added by Shah Jahan, the grandson of Mughal Emperor Akbar and the one who built Taj Mahal for his beloved wife.
 These buildings were decorated with elaborate inlay work of precious and semi precious stone and mirrors.
 Small niches along all walls were used to light lamps.
 A rose-water fountain spread the faint aroma in the room for the king and queen to enjoy their married bliss.
 A courtyard outside the room was used for the performances by dancer girls.

 It was in this bedroom that Emperor Shah Jahan was imprisoned by his own son Aurangzeb, who rebelled and deposed the king to shift the Mughal capital to Delhi.
 Delhi, since then has been the seat of power of the country.
 Emperor Shah Jahan spent his remaining years mourning the death of his beloved wife Mumtaz Mahal for whom he built the mausoleum Taj Mahal which was in direct sight of line of his bedroom.